cybersnow02/Debian-Update-ISO/README.md

 or more.
 Newer Debian Release tend to grow in size so I suggest 100Gb.

-As soon as you decided where to put all the files, you can make the folder where you will put all the files.
+As soon as you decided where to put all the files, you can make the 'working' folder (named debian) that will contain all the files.
 This is what we call 'the working place'.
-In this script, I've chosen :
+In this How-To, I've chosen :
 '/home/user/Desktop/debian' to be the 'the working place'.
 Replace that with your own path.